 + How do I communicate with the CDM Executive Board?

-For communications which are not in response to a call for input, please check the modalities and procedures for direct communication with stakeholdersbefore sending them.
+For communications which are not in response to a call for input, please check the “Procedure: Direct communication with stakeholders” before sending them.

 + How can I request observer status to attend a CDM Executive Board meeting?